Contraceptive Coverage in the Health Care Law: Frequently Asked Questions

 If your plan existed before the health care law passed (March 2010) and has not made certain significant changes since then, it might be considered “grandfathered.”
 Grandfathered plans don’t have to give you this benefit, so you might not get it right away.

-But eventually all plans will lose their grandfathered status and will be required to cover contraception without cost sharing.
-The latest figures show that only 36% of workers with employer-based insurance are still in a grandfathered plan.
+But eventually all plans will lose their grandfathered status and will be required to cover birth control without cost sharing.
+The latest figures show that only 26% of workers with employer-based insurance are still in a grandfathered plan.

 The best way to find out the specifics of your plan is to call your insurance company.
 For guidelines on how to do so, please visit How To Find Out If Your Health Plan Is Covering Women’s Preventive Services with No Co-Pay, as Required by the Health Care Law.